Annie Besant: Marriage and separation

 Money was short and Frank Besant was stingy.
 Annie Besant was sure a third child would impose too much on the family finances.
 She wrote short stories, books for children, and articles, the money she earned being controlled by her husband.

 Besant began to question her own faith, after her daughter Mabel was seriously ill in 1871.
 She consulted Edward Bouverie Pusey: by post he gave her advice along orthodox, Bampton Lecture lines, and in person he sharply reprimanded her unorthodox theological tendencies.
 She attended in London, with her mother, a service at St George's Hall given by the heterodox cleric Charles Voysey, in autumn 1871, and struck up an acquaintance with the Voyseys, reading in "theistic" authors such as Theodore Parker and Francis Newman on Voysey's recommendation.
 Voysey also introduced Besant to the freethinker and publisher Thomas Scott.
 Encouraged by Scott, Besant wrote an anonymous pamphlet On the Deity of Jesus of Nazareth, by "the wife of a beneficed clergyman", which appeared in 1872.
 Ellen Dana Conway, wife of Moncure Conway befriended Annie at this time.

-The Besants made an effort to repair the marriage.
+The Besants tried much to repair the marriage.
 The tension came to a head when Annie Besant refused to attend Communion, which Frank Besant demanded, now fearing for his own reputation and position in the Church.
 In 1873 she left him and went to London.
 She had a temporary place to stay, with Moncure Conway.
 The Scotts found her a small house in Colby Road, Upper Norwood.

 The couple were legally separated and Annie Besant took her daughter Mabel with her, the agreement of 25 October 1873 giving her custody.
 Annie remained with Mrs. Besant for the rest of her life.
 At first, she was able to keep contact with both children and to have Mabel live with her; she also got a small allowance from her husband.
 In 1878 Frank Besant successfully argued her unfitness, after Annie Besant's public campaigning on contraception, and had custody from then of both children.
 Later, Annie Besant was reconciled with her son and daughter.
 Her son Arthur Digby Besant (1869–1960) was President of the Institute of Actuaries, 1924–26, and wrote The Besant Pedigree (1930).
 Initially in London, Besant attempted to support her daughter, her mother (who died the following year) and herself with needlework.